bart-kroon/TM1/README.md

   * 4, 5: frame width and height.
 * **outputMultiviewOccupancyPathFmt**: the path format of the reconstructed (pruned) multiview occupancy data, produced by the Decoder, with the same placeholders as `outputMultiviewGeometryPathFmt`.
 * **outputMultiviewTexturePathFmt**: the path format of the reconstructed (pruned) multiview texture (color) data, produced by the Decoder, with the same placeholders as `outputMultiviewGeometryPathFmt`.
+* **outputMultiviewTransparencyPathFmt**: the path format of the reconstructed (pruned) multiview transparency (alpha) data, produced by the Decoder, with the same placeholders as `outputMultiviewGeometryPathFmt`.
 * **outputSequenceConfigPathFmt**: the path format of the reconstructed sequence (content) configuration file, produced by the Decoder, written for each frame whereby parameters have changed, with the same placeholders as `inputSequenceConfigPathFmt`.
 * **outputViewportGeometryPathFmt**: the path format of the geometry (depth) video data of the rendered viewport, produced by the Decoder or Renderer, with placeholders:
   * 0: number of input frames,